 When you accept yourself, you develop self-confidence.
 When you develop self-confidence, you start valuing yourself and your role in the world.

 Acceptance and Commitment Therapy teaches us to be psychologically flexible.
-It helps us win the inner battle that is based out of our past experiences.
+It helps us win the inner battle that is based on our past experiences.

 You become what you eat.

-Whatever you eat or drink it affects both your body and mind.
-Eating nutrient-rich food can play a positive in developing a fit body as well as a great mind.
+Whatever you eat or drink affects both your body and mind.
+Eating nutrient-rich food can play a positive role in developing a fit body as well as a great mind.